-Carlow University offers one of the top online forensic accounting programs in the country.
+Carlow University offers one of the top online fraud investigation and forensic accounting programs in the country and aims to develop skills in the analysis of evidence, legal considerations, and the psychology that motivates those who commit financial crimes.
 Carlow is partnered with the Association of Certified Fraud Examiners to ensure that students have access to professional resources during their time in the program.
-Carlow’s Master’s in Fraud and Forensics qualifies students to take the Certified Fraud Examiner exam.
-The program also qualifies students to take the CPA exam.
-Carlow even offers a related certificate in Cyber Threat Research and Analytics for students that want to expand their skillsets.
+Carlow’s Master’s in Fraud and Forensics qualifies students to take the Certified Fraud Examiner exam, in addition to the CPA exam.
+A related certificate in Cyber Threat Research and Analytics is also offered for those students who want to expand their skillsets on the dark web.

 - Tuition per year: $30,528

 Bay Path University may not be the most well-known school on this list, but it does offer a top graduate forensic accounting program.
 It offers a Master’s in Accounting with a concentration in Forensic Accounting.
 This program offers a spring start that allows students to finish their degrees that December, which means they’ll be entering the job market during a time of high demand in the accounting field.
 In addition to the accelerated 8-month option, students can complete their degrees in 12 or 24 months.
 No matter which schedule they choose, they must complete 30 credits of coursework to graduate.